nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an Exam : `deleteExam`

-Deletes the specified exam from every student in the address book.
+Deletes the specified exam from every student in the student list.

 Format: `deleteExam ex/EXAM_NAME`